frednora/gramado/os/README.md

-# zde - Desktop Environment
+# os - Desktop Environment

 ```
-  Desktop Environment for the kernel.
+  This is a place for Client-side GUI applications.
+The applications here was built
+  using the Gramado API found in apps/api/ and need the ds00 display server found in windows/ds/.
 ```

 ## This is a screenshot of GramadoDE desktop environment running on top of the kernel.